svengeance/sven-blog/source/_posts/Integration-Testing-in-ASP-NET-Core-With-Simplicity-and-Elegance.md

 ---
-title: Integration Testing in ASP.NET Core With Simplicity and date: 2023-07-01 00:11:27
+title: Integration Testing in ASP.NET Core With Simplicity and Elegance
+date: 2023-07-01 00:11:27
 tags:
   - Testing
   - xUnit